whosonfirst/go-whosonfirst-pip-v2/README.md

 #### Fancy McFancyPants

+_Note: As of this writing the [Who's On First API]() is still offline but the point – the ability to indexing line-separated GeoJSON by piping it to the `wof-pip-server` – remains the same._

 Indexing API results (in this case counties in California) by piping them in to `wof-pip-server` on STDIN:

 ```